The Faculty of Architecture / Architecture

 2. The cradle of early Renaissance: Florence – tradition and innovation in the architecture practice: Filippo Brunelleschi

-3. The relationship between architecture theory and practice: the work of Leone Battista Alberti
+3. The relationship between architecture theory and practice: the work of Leon Battista Alberti

 4. The spreading of the early Renaissance: Lombardia, Urbino, Veneto

-6. The vulnerable center – form and reformation of the content: Renaissance, mannerism and early baroque in the work of Michelangelo Buonarotti
+6. The vulnerable centre – form and reformation of the content: Renaissance, mannerism and early baroque in the work of Michelangelo Buonarotti

 7. Stable and unstable tradition: the late Renaissance in and by the work of Andrea Palladio

-9. The spreading of Italian Renaissance throughout Europe: Italian artists in France and „Germany” and British artists in Britain
+10. The spreading of Italian Renaissance throughout Europe: Italian artists in France, native ones in German speaking areas and in Britain

 Teaching Method: